t-lo/overlay-backup/Readme.md

 ```
  data/           - Backup data.
 Full data for full backups, new files and white-outs for incremental snapshots.
  .work/          - Internal "work" directory for overlayfs.
 Only used on "top-level" writable snapshots during backup.
+ merged/         - Merged state of a snapshot and all previous data.
+Only used when image stacks are mounted.
  created-<ts>    - Timestamp of image creation (after data was copied)
  changes.txt     - Changes from the previous snapshot, or full contents of the backup if this is a full backup.
  image-stack.txt - List of all snapshot images and full backup image, including the current.
+Most recent snapshot comes first.
 ```

 ## Removing old directories